Function Generator with ICL8038

 ICL8038 is a waveform generator.
 Here is the functional block diagram of this IC.

 Other similar IC:

-Yes, there are similar ICs which can be used as function generator.
-You can use XR2206 IC too to generate different waveform.
+Yes, there are similar ICs that can be used as a function generator.
+You can use XR2206 IC too to generate the different waveforms.

-Here we’ll see the circuit diagram what you can make for your home made function generator with IC ICL8038.
+Here we’ll see the circuit diagram that you can make for your homemade function generator with IC ICL8038.
 This circuit is not frequency tune-able.
 But if you want to tune the frequency you can do that too.